 Let us discuss the motivation of these rules.
-The motivation for the \exists -Elimination Rule is the following contemplation: The intuitive meaning of $\exists xA$ is that some object a in the universe (of the model) satisfies A when used as a value for x.
+The motivation for the $\exists$ -Elimination Rule is the following contemplation: The intuitive meaning of $\exists xA$ is that some object a in the universe (of the model) satisfies A when used as a value for x.
 On the other hand we can derive B which does not mention x at all, from the assumption A. So, B is true whatever the value of x is as long as A is true.
 Well, A is true for the value a of x.
-Therefore B is true
+Therefore B is true x likes jazz Everybody who likes jazz likes music Somebody likes jazz Somebody likes music

 Let us take a very informal example: Assume that somebody likes jazz, and in addition let us take it as given that everybody who likes jazz likes music.
-Let us denote by \boldsymbol{x} that person who likes jazz.
-When we combine this with the assumption that everybody who likes jazz likes music, we can conclude that \boldsymbol{x} likes music.
+Let us denote by x that person who likes jazz.
+When we combine this with the assumption that everybody who likes jazz likes music, we can conclude that x likes music.
 So, indeed, there is somebody who likes music.